 The discount rate used to measure the total pension liability was 5.66 percent and 5.00 percent as of June 30, 2018 and 2017, respectively.
 This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00 percent, and a municipal bond rate of 3.87 percent and 3.58 percent as of June 30, 2018 and 2017, respectively, based on the Bond Buyer Go 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
-The State employer contributed 50 percent of the actuarially determined contributions and the local employers contributed 100 percent of the actuarially determined contributions.
+The State employer contributed 50 percent of the actuarially determined contributions.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through June 30, 2046.
 Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through June 30, 2046, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.